COMPSCI331-2021/asg-concert/README.md

 Appendix: The client webapp.
 ----------
-The `se325-concert-client` project contains a complete web application which is designed to communicate with your web service from both its server-side (Java) and client-side (JavaScript) code, to deliver its functionality.
+The `concert-client` project contains a complete web application which is designed to communicate with your web service from both its server-side (Java) and client-side (JavaScript) code, to deliver its functionality.

 #### App usage
 Using the application, browsing to `/Concerts` or simply `/` (within the webapp's *context*) will present the "homepage" of the app, allowing the user to view concerts.
 On this page, users may scroll through the list of concerts on the left side of the page.
 Clicking on a concert will cause that concert's info to be displayed in the detail view.